LILOZI/SystemPrograming2_Ex1/README.md

 +**negativeCycle** - Given a graph return whether there is a negative weight cycle in the graph and returns it.

-To see more on the Algorithms and understand further the implementation be sure to check the Algorithms.cpp and Algorithms.hpp files which are thoroughly documented.
+To see more on the Algorithms and understand further the implementation be sure to check the [Algorithms.hpp](https://github.com/LILOZI/SystemPrograming2_Ex1/blob/main/Algorithms.hpp) and [Algorithms.cpp](https://github.com/LILOZI/SystemPrograming2_Ex1/blob/main/Algorithms.cpp) files which are thoroughly documented.

 When implementing the algorithms I used other algorithms to help me, I did not include them here to apply the principle of minimal API, however you can check their description at the HelpAlgo.hpp file or their implementation at the Algorithms.cpp file.